Creating and managing workflows

 Once active, emails start sending.
 It’s easier to check everything first than to fix problems after contacts receive them.

-Click any flow to see:
+Click any workflow to see:

 • Current status